Highpoint2000/FMDXConnector/README.md

 - Samsung Galaxy Tab A9+ with Android 15 / OneUI 7.0
 - Samsung Galaxy S24 Ultra with Android 16 / OneUI 8.0

+## Notes:

+- Address entry with port specification can be done using IP address or domain name, e.g.: highpoint2000.selfhost.de:9080
+- The communication key for the scanner plugin is located in the scanner.json file on the web server or is displayed in the console upon startup.
+Without this key, the auto-scan cannot be started or stopped.
+- The server connection is activated via the Connect button.
+A green status indicates a successful connection.
+The server information will now be forwarded to the TEF Logger app.

 ## Contact

 If you have any questions, would like to report problems, or have suggestions for improvement, please feel free to contact me!
 You can reach me by email at highpoint2000@googlemail.com.
 I look forward to hearing from you!